azuyalabs/yasumi/README.md

 Testing
 -------

 Yasumi has a [PHPUnit](https://phpunit.de/) test suite.
-To run the tests, run the following command from the project folder:
+To run the tests, run the following command from the project
+folder:

 ``` bash
 $ phpunit
 ```

-The tests are organized in additional test suites:
+The tests are organized in some test suites to make testing a bit more easier:

 * Base       : For testing the base functionality of Yasumi
 * Japan      : For separately testing the Japan Holiday Provider